marekhakala/Capstone-Project/README.md

 ## Features

- * The app gets list of cities from website over API
+ * The application gets list of cities from website over web API
  * You can search city with parameters
  * You can mark city as favorite
  * You can mark city for offline mode